megahertz/electron-cfg/README.md

 Gets / Sets the root object of the config

 #### `file(filePath = null): string`

-Gets / Sets config's file path
+Gets / Sets config's file path.
+If relative, it uses `app.getPath('userData')` to resolve the full path.

 #### `observe(key, handler): electron-cfg`
 Attaches a handler on keyName property changes.
 Changes are observable